Stock Markets Sink, but Will Netflix Make Wednesday Even Worse?

 There was an earnings winner after hours on Tuesday as well.

 Many investors know the Nasdaq as a tech-heavy stock index.
-However, it although the latter is often the least understood of the major indexes in terms of composition and how it works.
+However, it is often the least understood of the major indexes in terms of composition and how it works.

 The Nasdaq Composite is a stock market index that consists of the stocks that are listed on the Nasdaq stock exchange.
-To be included in the index, a stock must be listed exclusively on the Nasdaq market, and must be a common stock of an individual company -- so preferred stocks, exchange-traded funds (ETFs), and other types of securities are excluded.
+To be included in the index:

 Because the Nasdaq has a high concentration of companies in the technology sector -- particularly of the younger, fast-growing variety -- the Nasdaq Composite Index is often considered to be a good barometer of how well the tech market is performing.